videlais/twine-space/docs/technical/data.md

-# Understanding Story Formats
+# Story as Data

-In Twine, a *story format* controls the presentation (what CSS is used and where) and the interpretation (Markdown, links, and other code) data in Twine.
+Every Twine story begins as HTML.
+This includes two parts: the story as authored and a story format, the code needed to understand the authored content.
+In Twine, a *story format* controls the presentation (what CSS is used and where) and the interpretation of data (Markdown, links, and other code) in Twine.

-When a story is published using the Twine, it combines the story format with the content from the editor.
+When a story is published using the Twine editor, it combines the story format with the content from the editor.
 How this combination works is defined as part of the [Twine Specifications: HTML Output](https://github.com/iftechfoundation/twine-specs/blob/master/twine-2-htmloutput-spec.md).

 The following is a summary of the specification explaining two core Twine HTML elements: `<tw-storydata>` and `<tw-passagedata>`.

-## Story as Data
+## Storydata Element

 A published story contains HTML based on the content input from an author in Twine.
 This HTML starts with an element named `tw-storydata`.
 This holds the *story data* and is part of a set of elements beginning with `tw` for "Twine".

-The `tw-storydata` element contains multiple attributes with data based on the story itself.
-These include the following:
+The `tw-storydata` element contains multiple attributes with data based on the metadata of the story itself.
+These include the following attributes:

 * `name`: Name of story
 * `startnode`: The `pid` of the passage for the start of the story